NoeBerdoz/EthicalHackingPythonScripts/README.md

 These files were made for an **educational purpose only**.

+## Reverse Backdoor
+*/reverse_backdoor*
+This little malware will create a backdoor to the machine where it's executed.
+It's adapted for Windows and it's currently detected by Windows Defender.
+The backdoor allows me to get acces to the victim machine via a command prompt.

 ## Key Logger
 */key_logger*
 This Script will record keystrokes made by a user.